vkarpyuk/simpletodo/README.md

 * [MongoDb](https://www.mongodb.com/) - Download and Install mongodb

 ## Step to configure
-1. Clone of fork this project
+1. Clone or fork this project
 2. cd to the cloned project folder
 3. sudo npm init
 4. npm i --save

-If you want dynamically rebuild you should install nodemon (-g stands for global)
+If you want dynamically rebuild the server you should install nodemon (-g stands for global).
+It will observes any changes and rebuild the server automatically.
 * sudo npm i nodemon -g

 ## Run